apawlik/bioinf-scripts/fastStructure/README.md

 * developed for [MacroPopGen Database: Geo-referenced population-specific microsatellite data across the American continents](https://figshare.com/articles/MacroPopGen_Database_Geo-referenced_population-specific_microsatellite_data_across_the_American_continents/7207514/1)

 The purpose of the workshop and the training materials in this directory is to demonstrate how to:
+1. Set up your workspace using [a script](https://github.com/apawlik/bioinf-scripts/blob/master/fastStructure/scripts/setup_workshpace.sh)
-1. Convert the data from various formats into a format that can be processed by `fastStructure` using `plink` software.
+2. Convert the data from various formats into a format that can be processed by `fastStructure` using `plink` software.
-2. Process the data using `fastStructure`and interpret the results.
+3. Process the data using `fastStructure`and interpret the results.

 Note that the scripts are set up to use a cluster which is managed by `slurm`.
 In particular, the scripts which you find in this folder were set up for `Mahuika` managed by New Zealand eScience Infrastructure.